Simulation Based Composite Likelihood: Introduction

 \section{Introduction}

-Discrete-statee hidden Markov models (HMMs) are common in many applications, such as epidemics \cite[]{allen2008introduction,britton2010stochastic}, systems biology \cite[]{wilkinson2018stochastic} and ecology \cite[]{glennie2023hidden}.
-Increasingly there is interest in individual-based models \cite[e.g.][]{keeling2005networks,rimella2022inference}, in which the HMM explicitly describes the state of each individual agent in a population.
-For example, an individual-based epidemic model may characterise each person in a population as having a latent state, being either susceptible, infected or recovered.
+Discrete-state hidden Markov models (HMMs) are common in many applications, such as epidemics \cite[]{keeling2011modeling}, systems biology \cite[]{wilkinson2018stochastic} and ecology \cite[]{glennie2023hidden}.
+Increasingly there is interest in individual-based models \cite[e.g.][]{rimella2022inference}, in which the HMM explicitly describes the state of each individual agent in a population.
+For example, an individual-based epidemic model may characterize each person in a population as having a latent state, being either susceptible, infected, or recovered.
 This state is typically observed noisily, with a sample of individuals being detected as infected with a possibly imperfect diagnostic test \cite[e.g.][]{cocker2023drum}.
 Thus, whilst there may be only a small number of states for each individual, this corresponds to a latent state-space that grows exponentially with the number of individuals.

-In theory, likelihood calculations for such discrete-state HMMs is tractable using the forward-backward recursions \cite[]{scott2002bayesian}.
-However the computational cost of these recursions is at least linear in the size of the state-space of the HMM: this means that they are infeasible for individual-based models with moderate or larger population sizes.
+In theory, likelihood calculations for such discrete-state HMMs are tractable using the forward-backward recursions \cite[]{scott2002bayesian}.
+However, the computational cost of these recursions is at least linear in the size of the state-space of the HMM: this means that they are infeasible for individual-based models with moderate or larger population sizes.
 This has led to a range of approximate inference methods.
-These include Monte Carlo methods such as MCMC and sequential Monte Carlo.
-Whilst such methods can work well, often they scale poorly with the population size -- which may lead to poor mixing of MCMC algorithms or large Monte Carlo variance of the weights in sequential Monte Carlo.
-An alternative approach is approximate Bayesian computation (ABC), where one simulates from the model for different parameter values, and then approximates the posterior for the parameter based on how similar each simulated data set is to the true data.
-Such a method needs informative, low-dimensional, summary statistics to be available so that one can accurately measure how close a simulated data set is to the true data.
-Furthermore ABC can struggle with complex models with many parameters, as the number of summary statistics needs to increase with the number of parameters \cite[]{fearnhead2012constructing}.
+These include Monte Carlo methods such as Markov chain Monte Carlo (MCMC) and sequential Monte Carlo (SMC).
+Whilst such methods can work well, often they scale poorly with the population size -- which may lead to poor mixing of MCMC algorithms or large Monte Carlo variance of the weights in SMC.
+An alternative approach is approximate Bayesian computation (ABC), where one simulates from the model for different parameter values, and then approximates the posterior for the parameter based on how similar each simulated dataset is to the true data.
+Such a method needs informative, low-dimensional, summary statistics to be available so that one can accurately measure how close a simulated dataset is to the true data.
+Furthermore, ABC can struggle with complex models with many parameters, as the number of summary statistics needs to increase with the number of parameters \cite[]{fearnhead2012constructing}.